intel/intel-extension-for-transformers/README.md

 Please refer to paper [QuaLA-MiniLM](https://arxiv.org/pdf/2210.17114.pdf) and [code](examples/optimization/pytorch/huggingface/question-answering/dynamic) for details

-### Neural Engine
+### Transformers-accelerated Neural Engine
-Neural Engine is one of reference deployments that Intel Extension for Transformers provides.
+Transformers-accelerated Neural Engine is one of reference deployments that Intel® Extension for Transformers provides.
 Neural Engine aims to demonstrate the optimal performance of extremely compressed NLP models by exploring the optimization opportunities from both HW and SW.

 ```python
 from intel_extension_for_transformers.backends.neural_engine.compile import compile